Guilden Morden

-Guilden Morden, England, is a village and parish located in Cambridgeshire about 16 mi south west of Cambridge and 9 mi west of Royston in Hertfordshire.
+Guilden Morden is a village and parish located in Cambridgeshire about 16 mi south west of Cambridge and 9 mi west of Royston in Hertfordshire.
 It is served by the main line Ashwell and Morden railway station 3 mi to the south in the neighbouring parish of Steeple Morden.

 The parish is combined with the parishes of Abington Pigotts, Guilden Morden and Tadlow to form "The Mordens" ward, which is represented on South Cambridgeshire District Council by one councillor.

 History

 Parish

 The parish of Guilden Morden is long and thin in shape covering an area of 1052 ha in the very south-western corner of Cambridgeshire.
 The parish's long western border largely follows the course of the River Cam from the point where it rises at Ruddery Spring, and which separates it from Hertfordshire and Bedfordshire.
 At its southern tip the parish meets the ancient Icknield Way (now the A505).
 Most of its long eastern border follows a stream that divides it from neighbouring Steeple Morden, and reaches its short northern border with Tadlow at Tadlow Bridge.

 The area has been occupied for at least 2000 years and probably much longer; an axehead dating from 6000 BC has been found in the parish.
 A significant cemetery dating from Roman times has also been found in the south of the parish, containing at least 180 burials and indicating an important nearby settlement.
 The Guilden Morden boar, an Anglo-Saxon copper alloy figure of a boar that may have once served as the crest of a helmet, was found around 1864 or 1865 in a grave.
 The Saxon village was probably built after that of its neighbour Steeple Morden from which it has been separate since at least the Norman Conquest.

 The hamlet of Odsey on the Baldock to Royston road was formerly home to a Cistercian grange.
 A hamlet named Redreth was listed until the 14th century, probably south of the village and perhaps deserted as a result of the Black Death.

 The name is derived from the Old English Gylden More Dun, meaning "Golden" (rich or productive) "Moor Hill".